2007 Melbourne CBD shootings: The shootings

 Hudson spent the night of 17 June 2007 drinking at the Spearmint Rhino in King Street.

-Early in the morning of 18 June, he assaulted stripper Autumn Daly-Holt, a workmate of his girlfriend, 24-year-old Kara Douglas.
+Early in the morning of 18 June, he brutally bashed Autumn Daly-Holt, a workmate of his girlfriend, 24-year-old Kara Douglas.
 He then called Douglas, who arrived to pick him up around 7:30 a.m.
 Hudson dragged her out onto the street by her hair.
 At the corner of William Street and Flinders Lane, two male bystanders, 43-year-old solicitor Brendan Keilar and 25-year-old Dutch backpacker Paul de Waard attempted to assist Douglas.
 Hudson pulled a gun and shot all three.
 Keilar was fatally wounded in the head.
 De Waard and Douglas were shot in the upper body.
 Douglas later had a kidney removed as a result of her injuries.

 Douglas, from Sydney, had been staying in the Punt Hill apartments on Flinders Lane.
 Hudson fled the scene as Keilar died in the street, dumping his weapon and jacket in a nearby construction site on Flinders Street between Queen and Bond Streets, where they were found by a construction worker about an hour later.
 The Rialto Towers were evacuated amid reports that the gunman had fled into the tower, sparking a level-to-level search.

 His car was discovered abandoned on Flinders Lane between Swanston and Elizabeth Streets.
 The black Honda CRV with New South Wales registration plates was revealed to be one vehicle owned by the gunman.
 His other vehicle was a black Mercedes-Benz sedan, later found in Richmond.

 Still high from a drug binge, Hudson fled to a Hells Angels safehouse north of the city.
 At 5:00 p.m. on 20 June, he surrendered himself to Victorian Police at Wallan, walking into the police station without incident.
 Homicide squad detectives transferred him to Melbourne where he was charged with murder and other offences in an out-of-court hearing.